 Bridget Galaty '21

-Bridget is a sophomore from Denver, Colorado.
+Bridget is a senior from Denver, Colorado.
 She is currently undeclared, but she hopes to major in something where she can pursue her disparate interests in applied mathematics and documentary filmmaking.
 Outside of serving on the President’s Council, Bridget currently works as a Residential Advisor, Admissions Ambassador, First Year Experience Mentor, and National History Day intern.
 She also is a certificate candidate for the Community Engaged Leadership Program, as well as serving as president of the Cutthroat Rugby Team.
 In her free time, Bridget plays trombone and kazoo, and enjoys volunteering, especially in the realm of education.

 Shoshana Holt-Auslander '21